-I had a fighting battle recently with BBA in my 2ft tank and I know many of hobbyists out there might suffer the same thing one day.
-Hence, I would like to share my own experience fighting BBA with you.
-It would take about 5 weeks for this treatment.
+I had a fight against BBA in my 2ft tank recently, and I know some of you guys might suffer the same thing.
+Hence, I would like to share my own experience in fighting BBA with you.
+It would take about 5 weeks for this treatment to complete.

-- First step is to remove/cut-off affected parts that have BBA on the plants.
+- First step is to remove/cut-off the BBA affected parts.
 You can try to do trimming first to see if the plants can bounce back.
 If still got affected by BBA, then you can remove the plants totally.
-You can re-plant some good portions/stems after carefully inspect that no BBA on it, at least by visual checking.
-I used to remove the whole bunch of Japonica Blyxa from my tank and choose those best one which were not affected by BBA and re-plants and it works.
+You can re-plant some good portions/stems after carefully inspect to ensure to sign of BBA.
+I removed the whole bunch of Japonica Blyxa from my tank and choose the healthiest ones free of BBA to re-plants and it worked

-- Cleaning all of the lily pipes, tubes, surface skimmer…etc. I used to rub some salt on it for disinfection and clean thoroughly with tap water.
+- Cleaning all of the lily pipes, tubes, surface skimmer…etc. I used to rub some salt on them for disinfection, following by cleaning thoroughly under tap water.

-- Cut down the intensity of lighting that you got (if possible) or reduce the lighting time.
-I used to dim the light by 2 steps (Chihiros A series) and cut down the lighting time from 8 to 7 hours a day.
+- To cut down the intensity of lighting that you got (if possible) or reduce the lighting time.
+I dim the light by 2 steps (Chihiros A series) and cut down the lighting time from 8 to 7 hours a day.
 This is very important to minimize the chance for BBA to dominate your tank again.

 - For the next 4 weeks, water change once a week as normal, every time 50%.
 I used AlgExit from EasyLife after each water change (5ml for my 2ft tank, 64 litters).